edvgha/TinyAllInLLM/README.md

      | Train loss | Val loss | Train perplexity | Val perplexity |
      | :--- | :--- | :--- | :--- |
      | 1.439 | 1.447 | 4.22 | 4.25 |
-  * Decoding example:
-    - Prompt: > ***The next day, Lily and her mom went to the part.
-They saw***
-    - Complition: > ***The next day, Lily and her mom went to the park.
-They saw the big tree again.
-This time, Lily was ready.
-She saw the shiny, smooth, red fruit.
-She took a bite and said, "Wow, this fruit is so nice!"
-Her mom smiled and said, "Yes, it is.
-The star made the fruit so yummy.
-Let's eat it later."
-They both sat under the tree and enjoyed the rest of the day at the park.***
   * Parameters:
      |Parameter | Value | Description |
      | :--- | :--- | :--- |